cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### ```end(self, final_observations)```

 Method to report the end of the environment.
-This method must be called to finalize a trial properly, either in response to a "final_actions" event received (i.e. a terminate trial request), or because the environment is stopping for other reasons (e.g. end of the simulation).
+This will effectively end the trial.

 Parameters: